Kazik24/asm-for-mc-cpu/doc/assembly.md

 assembly into binary machine code for _BedrockCore_.
 ## Syntax
 ### Mnemonics
-Mnemonics are names of instructions they are case insensitive. e.g `ADD`,`SUB`,`mov`.
+Mnemonics are names of instructions, they are case-insensitive. e.g `ADD`,`SUB`,`mov`.

 ### Labels
 Labels are case-sensitive and always starts from alphabetic character or "_".
-They can mark specific address in code when followed by colon ":".
+They can mark specific address in code when followed by a colon ":".
 If used in instruction (preceded by "@") it is converted to address of instruction immediately after the mark.
 ```